selimslab/selimslab.github.io/about.md

 permalink: /about/
 ---

-human, 25, likes to watch the sea, to walk in  forests, to camp in mountains, to swim, run, cycle, play piano, code, read, write, learn and share
+Selim, human, 25, likes to learn and share

+Enjoys to watch the sea, walk in the forest, camp in the mountain.
+To run, swim, and cycle.
+To play a song, read, write, and code

 [Resume](/resume)